 - Must meet one of the following:

-- 4-year college or university students must have or will complete(d) at least their freshman year the semester before the internship starts, or have graduated within the past calendar year.
+- Enrolled in a 4-year college or university and having completed at least their freshman year the semester before the internship OR have graduated within the past year.

-- Graduate students must be enrolled in a Master’s Degree program or received their Master’s Degree within the past calendar year.
-Ph.D. and M.D. students are not eligible.
+- Graduate students must be enrolled in a Master’s Degree program or have received their Master’s Degree within the past year.
+Ph.D. and M.D. candidates are not eligible.

 - Interns are to be hired and paid directly by the host company.
-Any employed intern shall be treated as a W-2 employee of the company (not a contractor or subcontractor) for compensation purposes.
-However, interns must be hired for a temporary internship experience and not hired as permanent employees (interns can be hired full time upon completion of the MLSC-sponsored internship).
+Any employed intern shall be treated as a W-2 employee of the company (not a contractor or subcontractor).
+Interns must be hired for a temporary internship experience and not as permanent employees.
+Upon completion of the internship, interns can be hired as full-time employees.

 - Companies cannot hire an intern who is the spouse, child, grandchild, sibling, niece, nephew, cousin or spouse of a child, grandchild, sibling, niece, nephew, or cousin of ANY current employee of the company.

 - Interns cannot participate in more than one subsidized internship in the same program year.

-- Interns cannot participate in more than two subsidized internships (over two program years) with the same company.
+- Interns cannot participate in more than two subsidized internships with the same company.

-- Internships cannot also be subsidized by another state entity (such as MassTech or MassCEC).
+- Internships cannot be concurrently subsidized by another state entity (such as MassTech or MassCEC).